-Year II SPORTS SPECIALIZATION-III Credits 3 Semester III Course Code SOE PES 010320 C0143 Learning Outcomes At the end of the course, the students will be able to: Demonstrate advance skills and techniques of the selected game/event.
-Prepare the coaching lesson plan and design the coaching schedule.
-Exhibit performance of the particular game/event.
-General out-line of the contents of sports specialization Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
+Year II SPORTS SPECIALIZATION-III Credits 3 Semester III SI OKIS SI ECIALIZATION-III Course Code SOE PES 030320 C0143 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate advance skills and techniques of the selected game/event. • Prepare the coaching lesson plan and design the coaching schedule. • Exhibit performance of the particular game/event.
+Course Content Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
 Warming-up- General free hand exercises, specific work out using equipment.
 Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, officiating in class competencies, Marking of the play area.
-Course Content Each student teacher is expected to take at least five lessons during the course of the semester.
+Each student teacher is expected to take at least five lessons during the course of the semester.
 Each students is expected to opt for a particular game/event.
 The student teacher should develop proficiency towards officiating of the particular game/events in this semester.
 The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
 In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
 Course contents in the game of specialization should be chalked out internally considering advance level of students and suitable to their age and gender.
-The students shall be encouraged to opt for a particular game/event on the availability of specialized faculty.
+The students shall be encouraged to opt for a particular game/event on the

-Year II CLASS ROOM TEACHING AND PRACTICAL OF THE CORE THEORY SUBJECTS-III Credits 1 Semester III Course Code SOE PES 010321 C0021 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate the class room teaching ability using various teaching methods.
+Year II Credit 1 Semester III CLASSROOM TEACHING AND PRACTICAL OF THE CORE THEORY SUBJECTS-III Course Code SOE PES 030321 C0021 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate the class room teaching ability using various teaching methods.
 Course Content General out-line of the contents of classroom teaching and practical of the core subjects Each student teacher is expected to take at least five lessons during the course of the semester.
 The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
 In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
 The Students shall demonstrate teaching ability using various teaching methods.
 These Lessons should include practical teaching of the core subjects of the semester.
-Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school of solving, brainstorming bservation and re eport, case study, and problem
+Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school of solving, brainstorming observation and re eport, case study, and problem